gitorko/gitorko.github.io/content/post/grokking-the-system-design-interview/index.md

    traffic.
 2. Token Bucket - Sustain - Constant token are added to bucket only if previous token are consumed.
 Smooth traffic.
 3. Leaky Bucket - Bucket size if fixed, if bucket full request are rejected, a processor de-queue bucket at fixed rate.
-4. Fixed Window - For the time period maintain a key,value pair.
+4. Fixed Window - For the time period maintain a key,value pair (key=time, value=counter).
 If counter is greater than rate limit reject.
-Leads to burst traffic around edges of time period.
+Leads to burst traffic around edges of time period. eg: If rate limit is 10 per min, then 8 request come in the last 30 sec of min window and  8 more requests come in the first 30 second of next min window, within the window the rate limit is honored but we still processed 16 requests within a 1 min window.
 5. Sliding Log - Go over all previous nodes upto the time interval, in the link list and check rate limit exceeded, if yes then reject.
+Since the 1 min window keeps changing traffic is smooth unlike fixed window.
 6. Sliding Window Counter - Go over all previous nodes upto the time interval, in the link list and check if rate limit exceeded, if yes then reject.
-Instead of storing each request timestamp previous node stores the count.
+Instead of storing each request timestamp like sliding log, previous node stores the count.

 ![](rate-limit.png)

+Places where rate limit can be applied

 ![](rate-limit-distributed.png)